Book of Enoch: Rediscovery

 In 1833, Professor Andreas Gottlieb Hoffmann of the University of Jena released a German translation, based on Laurence's work, called Das Buch Henoch in vollständiger Uebersetzung, mit fortlaufendem Kommentar, ausführlicher Einleitung und erläuternden Excursen.
 Two other translations came out around the same time: one in 1836 called Enoch Restitutus, or an Attempt (Rev. Edward Murray) and one in 1840 called Prophetae veteres Pseudepigraphi, partim ex Abyssinico vel Hebraico sermonibus Latine bersi (A. F. Gfrörer).
 However, both are considered to be poor—the 1836 translation most of all—and is discussed in Hoffmann.

 The first critical edition, based on five manuscripts, appeared in 1851 as Liber Henoch, Aethiopice, ad quinque codicum fidem editus, cum variis lectionibus, by August Dillmann.
 It was followed in 1853 by a German translation of the book by the same author with commentary titled Das Buch Henoch, übersetzt und erklärt.
 It was considered the standard edition of 1 Enoch until the work of Charles.

 The generation of Enoch scholarship from 1890 to World War I was dominated by Robert Henry Charles.
 His 1893 translation and commentary of the Geʽez text already represented an important advancement, as it was based on ten additional manuscripts.
 In 1906 R.H.
 Charles published a new critical edition of the Geʽez text, using 23 Geʽez manuscripts and all available sources at his time.
 The English translation of the reconstructed text appeared in 1912, and the same year in his collection of The Apocrypha and Pseudepigrapha of the Old Testament.

 The publication, in the early 1950s, of the first Aramaic fragments of 1 Enoch among the Dead Sea Scrolls profoundly changed the study of the document, as it provided evidence of its antiquity and original text.
-The official edition of all Enoch fragments appeared in 1976, by Jozef Milik.
+The official edition of these Aramaic Enoch fragments appeared in 1976, by Jozef Milik.

 The renewed interest in 1 Enoch spawned a number of other translations: in Hebrew (A. Kahana, 1956), Danish (Hammershaimb, 1956), Italian (Fusella, 1981), Spanish (1982), French (Caquot, 1984) and other modern languages.
 In 1978, a new edition of the Geʽez text was edited by Michael Knibb, with an English translation, while a new commentary appeared in 1985 by Matthew Black.

 In 2001 George W.E.
 Nickelsburg published the first volume of a comprehensive commentary on 1 Enoch in the Hermeneia series.
 Since the year 2000, the Enoch seminar has devoted several meetings to the Enoch literature and has become the center of a lively debate concerning the hypothesis that the Enoch literature attests the presence of an autonomous non-Mosaic tradition of dissent in Second Temple Judaism.

 Jay Winter published his translation of the Ethiopian texts in his Complete Book of Enoch, Standard English Version in 2015.